The best cat skiing in Niseko?

 The most advanced cat skiing in Niseko is with Big Wave Cats.

 If you are looking for challenging terrain and a true Japan backcountry experience – this is the operation to go with.
+Please mention Still Stoked when booking through their booking agent Niseko Photography and Guiding.

 Not ideal for people learning to ski powder – see additional options below.